727800350/note/cs/go_topic/design.md

 - Occurs when Goroutines attemp to allocate new heap memory
 - The latency os Sweeping is added to the cost of performing an allocation, not GC.

+# compile
-# Dependencies in Go and compilation speed
+## dependencies in Go and compilation speed
 ```go
 import "B"
 ```